cobudget/cobudget/keycloak-theme/readme.txt

 ---------

 # for now you need to manually add the email theme

+# get the file in there
+docker cp messages_en.properties keycloak.web.1:/opt/jboss/keycloak/
+# get into the dokku/docker container
+dokku enter keycloak
 # first create a "plato" theme if it doesn't exist (e.g. after a reboot)
 cd /opt/jboss/keycloak/themes/
 cp -r keycloak plato